dasDaniel/svelte-table/README.md

 ### Expanding Rows

 - Row expanding is tracked using the `expanded` property. (supports 2-way binding)
-- The keys are defined using the `expandRowKey` property.
+- The keys are defined using the `rowKey` property (previously `expandRowKey` which is depricated).
 It's a good idea to use a key that is unique to each row like a dedicated id or key field, to prevent conflict.
 - The content for the field is passed through the `expanded` slot.
 - The expanding can be managed manually or by using the built-in column using `showExpandIcon` property
 - Expand events can be listened to using `on:clickExpand` which will include the `row` object in the `event.detail` object.